matanolabs/matano/README.md

 [**Read the complete docs on detections**](https://www.matano.dev/docs/detections)

-Use Matano detections to define rules that can alert on threats in your security logs.
-Matano users define _detections as code_ (DaC).
+Use detections to define rules that can alert on threats in your security logs.
 A _detection_ is a Python program that is invoked with data from a log source in realtime and can create an _alert_.

 ### Examples